 As people age, upper and lower eyelid skin stretches and muscles weaken, allowing normal fat around the eyes to protrude, causing “bags” and loose folds of excess skin and wrinkles to appear.
 To explain this another way, eye “bags” are not caused by excess fat, but by the same normal amounts of fat always present since youth that now protrude through weakened orbital septal tissues, and skin and muscles that have decreased tone and elasticity, as well as increased stretch or sag.
 Lid position can also change.

-Forehead and brow tissues can also loosen and sag, causing the brows to droop below the orbital rim, contributing to true upper eyelid skin excess, and giving a hooded, tired, angry, or “drawn” appearance.
+Forehead and brow tissues can also loosen and sag, causing the brows to droop below the orbital rim, contributing to true upper eyelid skin excess, and giving a hooded, tired, angry, pensive, or “drawn” appearance.
 During your consultation, one of the plastic surgeons at Minneapolis Plastic Surgery, LTD. can assess which areas require surgery.
 The best candidates for blepharoplasty and/or brow lift are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Generally patients for this procedure are 35 years or older.
 However, sagging eyelids or prominent fat pads can be a genetic trait in some families, making eyelid surgery beneficial at a younger age.

 Eyelid surgery can be performed under general anesthesia, local anesthesia plus sedation, or local anesthesia.
 During your consultation, you can discuss these options with your plastic surgeon.
 Blepharoplasty surgery takes one or two hours, depending on whether two or all four eyelids are to be treated.
 If brow lift is necessary, this requires an hour or longer depending on hairline and incision placement choices.
 Brow lift surgery usually requires general anesthesia.

-With lower lid blepharoplasty, the lid skin and muscle are tightened and the fat pads trimmed or repositioned.
+With lower lid blepharoplasty, the lid skin and muscle are tightened and the fat pads trimmed and/or repositioned.
 The incisions made during lower eyelid surgery are just below the eyelashes, and leave a scar that is nearly imperceptible.
 Lower lid position can be elevated if necessary or desirable, and may help to avoid scar tissue pulling the lower lid out of its desired final position.

 For upper eyelid blepharoplasty, the incision is made in the natural eyelid crease, and also leaves a nearly imperceptible scar in most cases.
 Accurate measurement of the true upper eyelid skin excess is made by our surgeons in the preoperative area before anesthesia or sedation is received, maximizing the cosmetic result after healing, and minimizing dry eyes or lid malposition causing an abnormal or “staring” appearance.
 Some swelling and bruising is present in every eyelid surgery patient, and this usually resolves within two weeks or so.
 You will be given instructions on what to do to reduce bruising and enhance healing so you may return to work and social activities promptly.